-Senior students choose subjects and courses to prepare for success in the South Australian Certificate of Education (SACE) and for life beyond school.
+Senior students choose subjects and courses to prepare for success in the South Australian Certificate of Education (SACE) and life beyond school.
 Each student’s program should develop their abilities and interests and take into account their preferences for how and where they best learn.
-Students are able to build the experience and qualifications they need for further education, training, or to enter their chosen careers.
+Students are able to build skills, knowledge, understanding and qualifications for further education, training, or enter their chosen careers.

 Mount Barker High School students access a wide range of subjects, and education and training options including:

 - Subjects offered within the school or through the Adelaide Hills Vocational College